clarity-h2020/csis-helpers-module/README.md

 Emikat is notified of changes in the Study only when these relevant fields are changed.

+### Pulling current calculation status from Emikat for ongoing calculations
+In the Study-step of each Study the module checks the calculation_status in the $studyInfo object to see if calculations are still ongoing or not.
+If they are active, it periodically pulls the current status from Emikat via AJAX and prints it for the user until calculations are completed or have failed.
+In case of errors or successfull completion the field_calculation_status in the Study is set to 0 (==non-active/done).
+Everytime calculations are triggered in Emikat, this field is set to 1 (==active) and the status is again pulled periodically.

 ### Modifications for Entity browsers
 There are two libraies in this module which you can attach to a view entity browser display of a view.
 - `entitybrowser_helpers`: this attaches a javascript to the entity browser which implements a single selection behavior.
 ON selection of an element all othe selected elements get unselected